worldline/FoldableLayout/README.md

 The library is available as is.
 No support guarantied.
 This is more a showcase, and if you want to use it, I greatly recommend you to understand the code from the `foldablelayout` and adapt it to your usage.

- - Add to your repositories the following url :
+ - Ensure you can pull artifacts from Maven Central :

    ```gradle
    repositories {